 Tobias Koepf holds an MA in Political Science from Ludwig-Maximilians-University in Munich and a PhD from the University of Koblenz-Landau.
 Before joining the EUISS, Tobias was a TAPIR fellow at the United States Institute of Peace (USIP) in Washington, D.C. and at the Institut français des relations internationales (Ifri) in Paris, as well as a doctoral fellow at the Stiftung Wissenschaft und Politik (SWP) in Berlin.
 He specialises in the European Union’s security policy in sub-Saharan Africa with a particular emphasis on west Africa.
 His current work focuses on the crisis in Mali as well as the process of post-conflict reconciliation in Côte d’Ivoire.

 Gerald Stang holds BSc and MSc degrees in chemical engineering from the University of Saskatchewan and an MA in international affairs from the School of International and Public Affairs at Columbia University.
-He specialises in democratic institutions in conflict-affected states and in long-term strategic foresight on international relations.
-His brief on the shale gas revolution can be found here.
+He specialises in energy politics, democratic transitions and foresight in international relations.
+His alert on climate change can be found here.